mrkamel/s3sync/README.md

 $ s3sync --config config.yml --bucket BUCKET --prefix PREFIX --path /path/to/destination
 ```

+s3sync currently is a fetch only client, such that it will fetch all files matching the
+bucket and optional prefix unless the file already exists on the local filesystem having
+the same file size as on s3.

 # Example

 The strength of s3sync is that it works great when parallelized by starting it multiple